roma-glushko/frens/README.md

 # Frens

-A friendship management application for introverts and not only.
+A friendship management & journaling application for introverts and not only.
 Build relationships with people that lasts.

 ## Get Started